curious-containers/curious-containers.github.io/_docs/1050-cc-core-cc-faice-cc-agency.md

 ### Usage

 If you are a user and would like to connect to an existing installation of CC-Agency, please refer to the [REST API](/docs/cc-agency-api) documentation.

-It is advised to test and validate your RED files and containers locally with [CC-FAICE](#cc-faice).
+It is recommended to specify a CC-Agency instance under the [execution](/docs/red-format#execution) keyword of your RED file.
+You can then use the `faice exec` commandline tool to send the experiment to CC-Agency.
+The tool will automatically validate your RED file and asks you for missing [variable values](/docs/red-format-protecting-credentials) if they are not found in your keyring.

 In order to make your resources referenced in a RED file, like a Docker image and input/output file locations, available to a remote Docker cluster, they have to be **published** in an appropriate way.
 This means that Docker images have to be uploaded to a Docker registry, like the official [DockerHub](https://hub.docker.com/) or a private [registry](https://docs.docker.com/registry/), and that data exchange must be handled through a data management system (DMS) via the network.
 We provide RED connector plugins for secure file exchange protocols and the [XNAT](https://www.xnat.org/) DMS.
 Of course, as demanded by the [FAIR princibles](https://www.force11.org/fairprinciples), common authentication mechanisms are supported for Docker registry and data connections.